 On the other hand, the brown pelican forages in the area most of the year.
 The Commission is concerned that the proposed project could affect this species.
 The primary concern is that the project could result in resuspension of contaminated sediment making the pollutants more available to fish that are preyed upon by the pelican.
-These chemicals could then accumulate in the tissues of the pelican.
-However, as described above, the Corps's sediment chemistry data indicates that the proposed dredge material is free of contaminants, and thus is unlikely to affect the pelican.
-Therefore, the Commission finds that the proposed project is consistent with the environmentally sensitive habitat policies of the CCMP.
+These chemicals would then accumulate in the tissues of the pelican.
+However, as described above, the Corps did not provide the Commission with the information necessary to evaluate the water quality effects from the proposed dredging.
+Without this data, the Commission cannot determine if the project would adversely affect brown pelican.
+Therefore, the Commission finds that the consistency determination for the proposed project does not contain enough information to evaluate the project's consistency with the environmentally sensitive habitat policies of the CCMP.